AntoineAndre/alpha_dre/README.md

 ![pcb_back](docs/alpha_dre_pcb_back.png)

-The case is an *high profile* one (meaning the eletronic parts and switches are hidden by the case) and has been designed to be manufactured with only laser cut acrylic plates of various sizes.
+The case is a *high profile* one (meaning the eletronic parts and switches are hidden by the case) and has been designed to be manufactured with only laser cut acrylic plates of various sizes.
 These plates are fixed with M2 screws (M2x16) and are hidden with rubber bumps on the bottom of the case.
 This conception leads to a *sandwich mount* keyboard.

 In order to give the keyboard a little angle for typing, two different feet have been design to be screwed at the back of the case.